Development

 Work Organization

-While you can and should raise specific issues and merge requests on the individual git repositories directly, the overall planning for tasks and activities will be done on the OpenProject server.
+You can raise specific issues and merge requests on the individual git repositories.

-And remember, there is always the Chat where you can start/join a discussion!
+The best way however is to first use our Chat where you can start/join a discussion!